 Of all the wildlife encounters I’d imagined for this year, a Walrus off the Welsh coast was certainly not one of them.
 But then again, when has nature ever played by the rules.

 Another week passed with no further news and finally being released from lockdown we found ourselves at Strumble Head in distinctly sub-par conditions.
-A ferocious wind was blowing in making even standing upright periodically difficult, let alone trying to hand hold my new telephoto lens.
-Thankfully the resident Stonechats proved quite accommodating, something which could not be said of the numerous Wheatear present who vanished almost as soon as they were spotted.
+A ferocious wind was blowing making even standing upright periodically difficult, let alone trying to hand hold my new telephoto lens.
+Thankfully the resident Stonechats proved quite accommodating, something which could not be said of the numerous Wheatear present which vanished almost as soon as they were spotted.

 We were just about to head for home when news came in that, unbelievably, Wally was back in Wales.
 And no secluded bay this time, oh no. Instead Wally had decided to haul out on the RNLI slipway right in the middle of Tenby, perfect timing for those who like us were just beginning to stretch their wings after months of restrictions.
 I can’t deny that the drive back east wasn’t a little stressful but as soon as we got that first sighting across the bay we could at last relax.
 Wally was still there, and he was huge!